dineshpinto/market-analytics/README.md

 3. In very certain cases, the market participants may simply be hedging their positions due to some upcoming event, perhaps this could be filtered out by a simple social media volume tracker...

+## Hawkes Processes

+## CFMMs

 ## Bitcoin Market Analysis

-Understanding market cycles using basic mathematics is a fun exercise.
+Understanding market cycles using basic mathematics is a fun (and probably incorrect!) exercise.
 Here we use simple geometric progressions on the length of Bitcoin bull and bear cycles to estimate the length of future cycles.
 This simple model is able to accurately predict a 26 month bull cycle peaking in April 2021, followed by a 3 month bear cycle.
 It further predicts 10 month bull cycle ending in **July 2022**, after which the model starts predicting a bear cycle length tending to 0.